Hot Chocolate Fudge

-This easy chocolate marshmallow fudge recipe, aka Hot Chocolate Fudge, captures the flavors of hot chocolate in one bite.
-Give as a gift for the holidays or serve alongside your cookie trays.
+This easy Chocolate Marshmallow Fudge (aka Hot Chocolate Fudge) captures the flavors of hot chocolate in one bite.
+It’s foolproof fudge made with condensed milk that doesn’t require a candy thermometer!
+Give it as a gift for the holidays or serve with your cookie trays.

 Happy December!
 Is it true that we are only three weeks away from Christmas?!